CIBC Analysts Give Toronto-Dominion Bank (NYSE:TD) a $83.00 Price Target

-CIBC set a $83.00 price target on Toronto-Dominion Bank (NYSE:TD) (TSE:TD) in a research report report published on Friday, TipRanks reports.
-The firm currently has a buy rating on the bank’s stock.
+CIBC set a $83.00 price target on Toronto-Dominion Bank (NYSE:TD) (TSE:TD) in a report released on Friday morning, TipRanks reports.
+The brokerage currently has a buy rating on the bank’s stock.

-Toronto-Dominion Bank (NYSE:TD) (TSE:TD) last released its earnings results on Thursday, August 29th.
-The bank reported $1.79 earnings per share for the quarter, beating analysts’ consensus estimates of $1.34 by $0.45.
+Toronto-Dominion Bank (NYSE:TD) (TSE:TD) last posted its quarterly earnings data on Thursday, August 29th.
+The bank reported $1.79 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $1.34 by $0.45.
+The company had revenue of $10.50 billion during the quarter, compared to analyst estimates of $9.80 billion.
 Toronto-Dominion Bank had a net margin of 20.02% and a return on equity of 16.08%.
-The company had revenue of $10.50 billion for the quarter, compared to analysts’ expectations of $9.80 billion.
-During the same quarter in the previous year, the company earned $1.66 EPS.
-Toronto-Dominion Bank’s revenue for the quarter was up 6.1% on a year-over-year basis.
-On average, research analysts forecast that Toronto-Dominion Bank will post 5.15 EPS for the current year.
+The company’s revenue was up 6.1% on a year-over-year basis.
+During the same quarter last year, the business posted $1.66 earnings per share.
+As a group, equities research analysts predict that Toronto-Dominion Bank will post 5.15 earnings per share for the current fiscal year.

-The business also recently declared a — dividend, which will be paid on Thursday, October 31st.
-Shareholders of record on Thursday, October 10th will be paid a $0.556 dividend.
-This represents a yield of 4.1%.
-The ex-dividend date is Wednesday, October 9th.
-Toronto-Dominion Bank’s payout ratio is currently 44.93%.
+The company also recently declared a — dividend, which will be paid on Thursday, October 31st.
+Stockholders of record on Thursday, October 10th will be given a dividend of $0.556 per share.
+The ex-dividend date of this dividend is Wednesday, October 9th.
+This represents a dividend yield of 4.1%.
+Toronto-Dominion Bank’s dividend payout ratio is 44.93%.

-A number of hedge funds have recently made changes to their positions in the business.
-Mercer Global Advisors Inc. ADV purchased a new stake in Toronto-Dominion Bank in the 1st quarter valued at $389,000.
-Janney Montgomery Scott LLC raised its position in Toronto-Dominion Bank by 14.4% in the 1st quarter.
-Janney Montgomery Scott LLC now owns 37,706 shares of the bank’s stock valued at $2,049,000 after purchasing an additional 4,744 shares during the last quarter.
-Cullen Frost Bankers Inc. purchased a new stake in Toronto-Dominion Bank in the 1st quarter valued at $46,000.
-First Republic Investment Management Inc. raised its position in Toronto-Dominion Bank by 6.8% in the 1st quarter.
-First Republic Investment Management Inc. now owns 62,357 shares of the bank’s stock valued at $3,388,000 after purchasing an additional 3,959 shares during the last quarter.
-Finally, Tocqueville Asset Management L.P. raised its position in Toronto-Dominion Bank by 4.5% in the 1st quarter.
-Tocqueville Asset Management L.P. now owns 11,600 shares of the bank’s stock valued at $630,000 after purchasing an additional 500 shares during the last quarter.
-Institutional investors and hedge funds own 50.31% of the company’s stock.
+Hedge funds and other institutional investors have recently made changes to their positions in the company.
+Intact Investment Management Inc. boosted its position in shares of Toronto-Dominion Bank by 11.0% during the second quarter.
+Intact Investment Management Inc. now owns 2,211,595 shares of the bank’s stock worth $168,944,000 after purchasing an additional 219,700 shares in the last quarter.
+Successful Portfolios LLC bought a new stake in Toronto-Dominion Bank in the 2nd quarter valued at $205,000.
+Nordea Investment Management AB lifted its position in Toronto-Dominion Bank by 2.1% in the 1st quarter.
+Nordea Investment Management AB now owns 1,055,049 shares of the bank’s stock valued at $76,512,000 after acquiring an additional 21,630 shares in the last quarter.
+Welch & Forbes LLC lifted its position in Toronto-Dominion Bank by 1.2% in the 2nd quarter.
+Welch & Forbes LLC now owns 364,181 shares of the bank’s stock valued at $21,254,000 after acquiring an additional 4,482 shares in the last quarter.
+Finally, Zions Bancorporation N.A. bought a new stake in Toronto-Dominion Bank in the 1st quarter valued at $61,000.
+50.31% of the stock is currently owned by institutional investors.

 About Toronto-Dominion Bank